Weekend Getaways

 Find a stretch of sand at San José del Cabo.
 (Photo: Getty Images)

-Cabo’s quaint sister city, San José del Cabo, features some of the best food around.
-A 30-minute drive along the Pacific Coast will bring you to Cabo’s hotspot for luxe accommodations and (even more) pristine beaches.
-The government seat, this resort town is a great destination for some souvenir shopping and a meal (or two) you won’t soon forget.
+The quaint San José del Cabo, set along the Pacific coast, features some of the best food around, luxe accommodations, and even more pristine beaches.
+This resort town is a great destination for some souvenir shopping and an unforgettable meal (or two).

-Set your alarm early to beat the brunch rush at the lush and lively Flora Farms.
-The field-to-table restaurant resides on a 150-acre ranch that houses a farm, spa and multiple drinking and dining options.
+Set your alarm early to beat the brunch rush at the lush and lively Flora’s Field Kitchen, the field-to-table restaurant at Flora Farms.
+The 25-acre working farm houses restaurants, a spa, a market, and a must-see bar.

 Stroll the streets on your way to lunch, popping into shops and snapping pics of colonial architecture along the way.
-Your destination is Las Guacamayas, a casual restaurant known for its parrot-themed murals and real-deal Mexican fare (check out the chorizo-stuffed tacos and the pumpkin-blossom quesadillas).
+Your destination is Las Guacamayas, a casual restaurant known for its parrot-themed murals and local Mexican fare, including some of the best tacos al pastor around.

-After a hearty meal, take your pick of nature-themed activities: Glimpse the more than 200 species of animals along the hiking paths at San José Estuary, an unforgettable snorkeling tour in Cabo Pulmo or simply enjoy one final day lounging on the beach at Playa Palmilla.
+After a hearty meal, take your pick of nature-themed activities: Glimpse the more than 200 species of animals or go on a guided birdwatching excursion along the hiking paths at San José del Cabo Estuary, experience an unforgettable snorkeling tour in the 20,000 year-old coral reef at Cabo Pulmo, or simply enjoy one final day lounging on the scenic beach at Playa Palmilla.

-It’s the ideal place to savor your last orders of Baja oysters, out-of-this-world guacamole and local mezcal — raise a glass and toast the tradition, innovation and vibrant spirit that’ll keep you coming back to these twin towns on the Pacific.
+It’s the ideal place to savor your last orders of oysters and mezcal cocktails.
+Raise a glass and toast the tradition, innovation and vibrant spirit of Los Cabos that’ll keep you coming back for more.